-- 1. Press (Message).
+- 1. Press the MSG button.
 HANG UP OR WAIT FOR MSG CENTER appears. - 2.
 Do one of the following: - Hang up to leave an inter-station message.
 MESSAGE LEFT FOR <name> appears. - Stay on the line to connect to the message center (usually voice mail).